-Sam, my prison love, with one hand held a knife to my neck, his other arm held me down ready to slit my throat.
+Sam, my prison lover, with one hand, held a knife to my neck, his other arm held me down ready to slit my throat.
 I could hardly breathe as I continued kicking and struggling against him.
-Suddenly there was a loud persistent knocking on the door.
+Suddenly there was loud persistent knocking on the door.
 “Let us in,” my daughter screamed.
 Sam whirled around acknowledging the banging and slowly let go of his grip.

 “The tears I have shed; the nightmares I have relived; the anxieties, the confusion and utter embarrassment of my decision can be unbearable at times.”
 I continued to listen.
 “The marriage to a prison lover was a roller-coaster ride through Hell.”